Course Title: Mental Health First Aid in the Workplace

 Did you know that 1 in 4 people in the UK are likely to experience mental health problems each year?
 Mental health is just as important as physical health, yet whilst we know how to take care of our own physical health, many people do not know how to support relatives, friends and even colleagues who are experiencing poor mental health.

 By developing a greater understanding of common mental health issues, as well as how best to support and guide someone experiencing poor mental health, you can help to reduce the stigma associated with mental health in the UK.

 Mental Health First Aid in the Workplace is a regulated and nationally recognised qualification that has been specifically designed for those who would like to raise their awareness of mental health, develop an understanding on how to support, reassure and signpost fellow colleagues to professional support.

-Throughout this 2-day course, Learners will develop the knowledge, skills and confidence to actively promote positive mental health in the workplace by covering a range of topics, including:
+Throughout this 2-day course, Learners will develop the knowledge, skills and confidence to actively promote positive mental health in the workplace.

 Understanding mental health and its importance